minling/prework-key-terms-challenge-web-0615-public/README.md

 # Prework Key Terms Challenge

-We're going to review what we just learned in the previous section reviewing some key terms in web development.
+Welcome to your first prework challenge!
+In this one, we're going to review what we just learned in the previous section on some key terms in web development.

+## A Note about Challenges

+End of the unit challenges are like little end goals for the unit.
+They're mini reviews of what you've just learned and most importantly, exercises in a few things:

+  * familiarizing yourself with RSpec tests
+  * practicing the git/Github workflow
+  * learning to read error messages

+At the end of the day, your ability to pass these challenges isn't really important; we don't believe in tests as markers of accomplishment with learning to program.
+But for us, they are markers of your progress through the material, so just treat them as such.

 ## Directions